bouceka/bouceka/README.md

 # Hi there 👋

-My name is Adam Boucek, and I am an aspiring Full-Stack developer with extensive knowledge of TypeScript, Sass, NestJS, React, .NET Core, and Kotlin.
+My name is Adam Boucek, and I am an aspiring Full-Stack developer with extensive knowledge of TypeScript, Sass, NestJS, React, .NET Core, and React Native.

 ## About me: